bephp/router/README.md

 # router
 A barebones router for PHP.
-It matches urls and executes PHP functions.
+It matches urls and executes PHP functions. automatic get variable based on handler function parameter list.